O-acetylhomoserine aminocarboxypropyltransferase

-Thus, the two substrates of this enzyme are O-acetyl-L-homoserine and methanethiol, whereas its two products are L-methyionine and acetate.
+The two substrates of this enzyme first characterised from the genus Neurospora are O-acetylhomoserine and methanethiol (CH3SH).
+Its products are acetic acid and methionine.
+The equivalent enzyme in baker's yeast has been shown to use pyridoxal as a cofactor and is capable of using hydrogen sulfide in place of methanethiol, giving cysteine.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is O-acetyl-L-homoserine:methanethiol 3-amino-3-carboxypropyltransferase.
 Other names in common use include O-acetyl-L-homoserine acetate-lyase (adding methanethiol), O-acetyl-L-homoserine sulfhydrolase, O-acetylhomoserine (thiol)-lyase, O-acetylhomoserine sulfhydrolase, and methionine synthase.
-This enzyme participates in methionine metabolism and cysteine metabolism.
+The gene from Thermus thermophilus has been studied.